LostAndDead/Meta-Quest-Forensics-Documentation/docs/extraction/mtp.md

     :::
   </TabItem>
   <TabItem value="axiom" label="Magnet AXIOM">
-    If you have access to a forensic tool such as Magnet AXIOM and are familiar with it we doubt you need this guide.
+    If you have access to a forensic tool such as Magnet AXIOM and are familiar with it, we doubt you need this guide.
 However, if you are new to the tool or just want to see how it works with the Meta Quest 3, follow these steps:

     1. Open Magnet AXIOM Process and create a new case.
     2. Select the option to add a new evidence source.